Susan Fletcher (British author)

+Early life

 Fletcher was born in Birmingham and studied Creative Writing at the University of East Anglia.

+Career

 Her first novel, Eve Green, was published in 2004 by Fourth Estate, an imprint of HarperCollins.
 It features an eight-year-old girl who is sent to a new life in rural Wales.
-It won the 2004 Whitbread First Novel Award, the Authors' Club award and the Betty Trask Prize; it was also shortlisted for The LA Times Book Award and was picked for Channel 4's Richard and Judy Summer Reading list.
-Subsequent novels have been shortlisted for the John Llewellyn Rhys award, The Writers' Guild fiction award and the Romantic Novel of the Year award.
-Her novel Witch Light won the Saint Maur en Poche award 2013 in France.
+It won the Whitbread First Novel Award, the Authors' Club Award and the Betty Trask Award; it was also shortlisted for he Los Angeles Times Book Prize and was picked for Channel 4's Richard and Judy Summer Reading List.

+Subsequent novels have been shortlisted for the John Llewellyn Rhys Award, the Writers' Guild fiction Award and the Romantic Novel of the Year Award.
+Her novel Witch Light won the Saint Maur en Poche Award 2013 in France.

+In 2022, Fletcher signed a two-book contract with Transworld, an imprint of Penguin Random House.
+Her eighth novel, The Night in Question, will be published by Transworld in April 2024.

-Fletcher is now published by Virago, an imprint of Little, Brown Book Group.
-She has also worked as a Fellow of the Royal Literary Fund at the University of Worcester (2016–18).
-Her seventh novel, House of Glass, was released in November 2018.
+She has also worked as a Fellow of the Royal Literary Fund at the University of Worcester (2016–18 and 2020–23).

+Personal

+Fletcher lives in Stratford upon Avon, Warwickshire.